sebastianbrookes/sebastianbrookes/README.md

-**Hello, I'm Sebastian.**

-I'm a Business and Data Science major at Northeastern University, though my interests run wider—film, psychology, health, and art.
-I'm here because I like understanding how things work, making things that matter, and discovering truth in the process.
+**Hello, I'm Sebastian.** I study business and data science at Northeastern University.
+Other interests include film, art, design, basketball, and running.

 <!-- I'm deeply excited by the idea that data, when presented with clarity and aesthetic taste, can cut through the endless noise and provide